kostya/myc/README.md

 ### Current status

 Alpha.
 But already powerful.
 All 3 backends work smoothly.
 3400 tests pass.
+Mycc can compile 16 of 29 .c files from LangArena benchmark.

 ### Ultimate goal